RCOSDP/weko/docs/community/maintainers-guide/overview.rst

 What is a maintainer?
 ---------------------
 Maintainers are first and foremost service people.
-They help drive Invenio development forward and ensure newcomers as well as long-time contributors have a great experience when contributing to Invenio, which is key to Invenio's longterm success.
+They help drive WEKO3 development forward and ensure newcomers as well as long-time contributors have a great experience when contributing to WEKO3, which is key to WEKO3's longterm success.

 Maintainers are not only developers.
 We also need maintainers for translations,